MikeHopley/ftl-ships-strategy/index.md

 The clone bay corner is vulnerable to event boarding; pre-vent it, then let some oxygen refill.

-Picking up at least one more crew is very helpful, as you can move your zoltan out of piloting.
+Picking up at least one more crew is very helpful, as you can move your Zoltan out of piloting.

 Charge Ion is the best ion weapon in the game.
 Adding another 2-power ion weapon will take down shields reliably for the whole game (even a 1-power ion will do, especially mid-game).